Lens Tutorial - SimpleLens

 set_name :: String -> Person -> Person

-is the same as set
+over is the same as set except instead of

 -- over :: ((a -> f a) -> s -> f s) -> (a -> a) -> s -> s